 What Else Can I Get?

-In addition to just affordable rent, you have the potential to find communities with swimming pool, walking paths, balcony, in-unit washer/dryer, great food, access to Pennypack Park, and lots more reasons.
+In addition to just affordable rent, you have the potential to find apartment complexes with swimming pool, walking paths, balcony, in-unit washer/dryer, great food, access to Pennypack Park, and lots more reasons.

 *time and stops vary based on departure times and day of week.
 Check SEPTA website for latest times and exact time you need to travel.
 Depending on what day you travel and when you leave, times may be slightly different.